 You might have been minding your own business, tending to other errands while taking care of your child.
-Feeding time comes around, then afterward, it’s your usual gum-cleaning session with baby.
+Feeding time comes around, then afterward, it’s your usual gum-cleaning session with Baby.
 But there’s something different this time.
 Instead of that small pink smile you’ve come to love, you find a small, white bump growing on the front part of their gums.
-Say hello to their new teeth.
+Say hello to their first tooth.

 There’s a thing that happens when your child gets their first tooth, particularly if you’re a new parent.
 Much of it is excitement, the joy of a new discovery, and optimism for your child’s next stages of growth.
 But part of it is hesitation—now that your kids grew a new tooth, what should you do next?

 Fortunately, not too much.
 But the things you do need to do are crucial—follow them to a T, and they can set your child’s dental health for life.
 That said, what should you do when your kid gets a full set of new teeth?

 Take your kids to the pediatric dental office for their first check-up